 Notes: This is a non-smoking property.
 Mobile signal – good.

 There is NO LIFEGUARD for the pool.
+For your safety and social distancing, we now have a booking system for the pool.
 Children of any age must be supervised at all times by 2 adults.
 Guests are not allowed to swim on their own.

 Changeover day is FRIDAY in high season